pic

 Warning!

-One such concept is in-place functions, identified by the symbol ! appended to the function's name.
-The symbol is simply notation added by developers, hinting that the function modifies the value of at least one of its arguments.
-In-place functions will be explored thoroughly later).
+One such concept is that of in-place functions, identified by the symbol ! appended to the function's name.
+The symbol is simply a convention chosen by developers to indicate that the function modifies at least one of its arguments.
+A detailed discussion of in-place functions will be provided later.

-Next, we show how to add, remove, and replace elements of a vector.
-To add a single element in particular, the methods are as follows.
+Next, we demonstrate how to add, remove, and replace elements within a vector.
+Below, we begin by presenting methods for adding a single element.

 x = [3,4,5]